 For pure hippie-chicness, there's only one person we can think of to copy, and that's Stevie Nicks.
 It's the one part rocker-chic to two parts Woodstock festival hairstyle, such as this one, that really does it for us.

-For a rocker vibe, turn to none other than Blondie's Debbie Harry.
-The lead singer was, and still is, known for her shock of blonde hair, which in the '70s was always worn in a choppy bob with chunky layers.
+For a rocker vibe, turn to none other than Tina Turner.
+The singer was, and still is, known for her shock of voluminous strands, but she kept it layered and wispy in the '70s.

 While she might have sported classic flicks in Quentin Tarantino's '70s-inspired film "Jackie Brown," in reality, Grier went for big curls.
 Super cool.